 If you are drawing on a bitmap layer, you can only use textured brushes.
-You can create a textured brush that makes solid looking strokes, but they can not be automatically smoothed by Storyboard Pro, nor can they tweaked with vector tools such as the Contour Editor.
-For more information, see About Layer Types on page 224.
+You can create a textured brush that makes solid looking strokes, but they can not be automatically smoothed by Storyboard Pro, nor can they tweaked with vector tools such as the Contour Editor..